Ickle House in Sheringham

 Front door leads into hallway, with door to WC.

 Lounge with 2 comfy sofas, arm chair, smart TV and DVD player.
 Double doors into the kitchen/diner with gas hob with fan oven.
-Fridge with freezer compartment, washing machine, microwave, kettle and toaster.
+Fridge freezer, dishwasher, washing machine, microwave, kettle and toaster.
 Double doors into conservatory with comfy cane seating and door to enclosed patio garden.

 Double bedroom with large walk in wardrobe, chest of drawers with a hair dryer.

-Twin room with 2 3ft single beds and wardrobe.
+Twin room with 2 x 3ft single beds and wardrobe.

 Bathroom with shower over bath, WC and wash basin..